Probing nonperturbative transverse momentum dependent PDFs with chiral perturbation theory: the $\bar{d}-\bar{u}$ asymmetry

 Such a model is also used in studies of TMD quantities in other EFTs, such as NRQCD and HQET \cite{vonKuk:2023jfd,vonKuk:2024uxe,Copeland:2023qed,Copeland:2023wbu}.
 Here, we vary the parameter $\kappa$ from $\kappa = 200$ MeV $\sim \Lambda_{QCD}$ to $\kappa = 400$ MeV.
 We only compare this model against the matching prescription proposed in Eq. (\ref{eq: LE TMD matching}) (which can be thought of as setting $\kappa$ = 0) because we are contrasting different long distance effects.

 In Fig. (\ref{fig: gaussian model}) we show our results and find a dramatic difference between the curves in the large $\bv_T$ regime.
 Of course, this could have been expected analytically because adding in a Gaussian with Eq. (\ref{eq: gaussian model}) introduces additional suppression as $\bv_T \to 1/\Lambda_{QCD} \sim 5$ GeV$^{[-1]}$.
 Qualitatively, however, such a result is interesting because it shows an avenue to discern the importance of additional nonperturbative effects in the valence TMD PDFs in the pion.
-If effects like confinement are still lurking in the high energy pion TMDs used in the effective field theory matching prescription, then they will be clearly visible in a comparison against data.
+If the chiral formalism should be sensitive to the $\bv_T$ dependence from the pion TMD PDFs then this will be visible in a comparison against data.
 Such a scenario would demonstrate that only the general matching prescription in Eq. (\ref{eq: gen TMD matching}) is valid and further work is necessary to disentangle the short and long distance $\bv_T$ behavior of the TMD PDF.
-On the other hand, it is possible that a measurement of the TMD $\bar{d}-\bar{u}$ asymmetry does not fall off as rapidly and the large $\bv_T$ data is well described by Eq. ($\ref{eq: LE TMD matching}$), where all of the large $\bv_T$ dependence is encoded by chiral TMD HDF.
+On the other hand, it is possible that a measurement of the TMD $\bar{d}-\bar{u}$ asymmetry does not fall off as rapidly and the long-distance $\bv_T$ data is well described by Eq. ($\ref{eq: LE TMD matching}$), where all of the large $\bv_T$ dependence is encoded by chiral TMD HDF.
 This would imply our formalism for matching TMD PDFs onto $\chi$PT provides a predictive framework to study long-distance physics in TMDs.
 Such a result would immediately motivate phenomenological studies for the other TMD PDFs in the proton using $\chi$PT.

 In this work we have initiated the first phenomenological study of unpolarized TMDs in $\chi$PT.
 This analysis motivates the experimental measurement of the $\bar{d}-\bar{u}$ asymmetry in the proton TMD PDFs as a key probe into different short and long-distance effects in TMDs.
 In particular, such a measurement will highlight the possible importance of confinement effects in the TMD PDF and will greatly illuminate our understanding of various nonperturbative mechanisms in the proton.
 Moving forward, it will be necessary to extend the application of $\chi$PT to other TMD observables, such as other sea quark TMD PDFs in proton and even the valence quark TMD PDFs as well.
 For example, it should be straightforward to extend SU(3) $\chi$PT calculations of a $s-\bar{s}$ asymmetry \cite{Wang:2016ndh, Wang:2016eoq, Salamu:2019dok} to the TMD PDFs as well.
 Additionally, while a $\chi$PT investigation of the individual $u$ or $d$ TMDs in the proton will be more complicated, such an analysis should, in principle, be feasible.
 These studies should be conducted in future work.